freginold/trim/README.md

 # trim
-A basic JavaScript trim function to remove lead and trail white space and control characters, for use with HTAs and older browsers that don't support `.trim()`.
+A basic JavaScript trim function to remove lead and trail white space and control characters.
+For use with HTAs and older browsers that don't support the built-in `.trim()` method.

 ### Usage
 ```javascript